Maslow’s Hierarchy for Employee Motivation

 2. Safety Needs (Job Security, Stability)

-"When people appear to be something other than good and decent, it is only because they are reacting to stress, pain, or the deprivation of basic human needs such as security, love, and self-esteem." - Abraham Maslow
+"When people appear to be something other than good and decent, it is only because they are reacting to stress, pain, or the deprivation of basic human needs such as security, love, and self-esteem." - Abraham Maslow (American Psychologist)

 3. Belongingness and Love Needs (Teamwork and Relationships)